Helpful?

 Taking Judicial Notice The Acceptance of Alleged Facts As True Without Evidence

-Does a Judge Always Need Evidence of a Fact?
+Does a Judge Always Need Proof That a Fact Is True?

 Understanding the Principle Known As Taking Judicial Notice Without Evidence of Notoriously Known Truths

-Lawsuit Document There are facts that are so notoriously known as true that anyone with common knowledge would agree that the fact is true.
-In such a circumstance, a court may accept the fact as true, by taking judicial notice of the fact, without requiring any proof of the fact.
-Examples of notoriously known facts include knowledge that the Earth is round, and the Sun is bright.
+Lawsuit Document Facts that are notorious known, meaning so known that everyone with common knowledge would agree that the fact is true are facts for which a court may take judicial notice of the fact without requiring proof of the fact via some form of evidence.
+Examples of notorious facts include common knowledge that water is wet, the Sun is bright, and gasoline is flammable.

 The Law

-The legal requirements for review before a judge takes judicial notice of a fact were well explained within the Taylor v.
-Hanley Hospitality Inc., 2022 ONCA 376, case wherein it was stated:
+The circumstances or legal criteria required for a judge to determine that a fact may be deemed true by judicial notice rather than via some form of actual evidence was explained within, among other cases, Taylor v.
+Hanley Hospitality Inc., 2022 ONCA 376, wherein it was said:

 [30] The concept of judicial notice allows a court to receive “facts” that are “so notorious or uncontroversial that evidence of their existence is unnecessary”.
 This does not allow parties “to put before the court controversial evidence to the prejudice of the opposing party without providing a proper opportunity for its truth to be tested”: Public School Boards’ Assn. of Alberta v.
 Alberta (Attorney General), 2000 SCC 2, [2000] 1 S.C.R.
 44, at para.
 5. The threshold for judicial notice is strict since the facts are not proved by evidence under oath nor tested by cross-examination: R. v.
 Find, 2001 SCC 32, [2001] S.C.R.
 863, at para.
 48.